seominseok00/Obsidian/Paper-Reviews/Constrained RL/Model-Based/Model-based Safe Deep Reinforcement Learning via a Constrained Proximal Policy Optimization Algorithm/🇺🇸 Model-based Safe Deep Reinforcement Learning via a Constrained Proximal Policy Optimization Algorithm.md

 We propose an On-policy Model-based Safe Deep RL algorithm in which we learn the transition dynamics of the environment in an online manner as well as find a feasible optimal policy using the Lagrangian Relaxation-based Proximal Policy Optimization.

-We use an ensemble of neural networks with different initializations to tackle epistemic and aleatoric uncertainty issues faced during environment model learning.We highlight the issue that arises due to the use of truncated horizon in Constrained RL and suggest a way to incorporate that in our setting.
+We use an ensemble of neural networks with different initializations to tackle epistemic and aleatoric uncertainty issues faced during environment model learning.
+We highlight the issue that arises due to the use of truncated horizon in Constrained RL and suggest a way to incorporate that in our setting.

 ### 1. Introduction